m6o4solutions/hoobank-web-project/Readme.md

 The website is built in React.JS with Tailwind CSS to style the components.

-Finally, the repetitive process of building and deploying the project to production is automated by using GitHub Actions for onward deployment to Firebase Hosting.
+Finally, the repetitive process of building and deploying the project to production is automated by using the Netlify CI/CD pipeline.

 ## Getting Started